ibm-cloud-docs/containers/ts-network-strongswan-network-nodes.md

 [Classic infrastructure]{: tag-classic-inf}

+The strongSwan IPSec VPN addon is deprecated, and will be unsupported on December 20, 2025.
+See [Classic VPN connectivity](/docs/containers?topic=containers-vpn#vpn) for other options
+{: note}

 You previously established a working VPN connection by using the strongSwan IPSec VPN service.
 However, after you added or deleted a worker node on your cluster, you experience one or more of the following symptoms:
 {: tsSymptoms}